Code security scanner

 Private by default

-Fast launch reviews
+Fast scan reviews

 Unsafe to deploy